This unit provides opportunities for students to order and compare objects according to their area.

 Station 2: Whose footprint is this?

 In this station we consider a number of different footprints that we have found outside in the farmyard (Copymaster).
 We guess who they might belong to and put them in order.
+Note, if you want to include the part where you compare students' footprints with those from the copymaster you will need to enlarge them.

 - Present the students with a variety of outline footprints you have already prepared.
 Make sure the prints cover a variety of areas.